christiandpg/cypress-web-automation/README.md

     ```
     npm install
 ## 🏃 Running the Tests

-To open the Cypress Test Runner, use the following command:
+To open the Cypress Test Runner, use the following command: `npx cypress open`
-    ```
-    npx cypress open

 This will launch the Cypress GUI where you can run your tests interactively.

-To run tests headlessly in the terminal, use:
+To run tests headlessly in the terminal, use: `npx cypress run`

-    ```
-    npx cypress run
+## 🔄 Running the Tests in Github Actions

+This repository includes a GitHub Actions workflow that allows you to run tests conveniently.
+You can select which branch to run the tests from, ensuring flexibility in your development process.
+Simply navigate to the Actions tab in the GitHub interface, choose your desired branch, and trigger the workflow to execute the tests.
+This setup helps maintain code quality and integrates seamlessly into your CI/CD pipeline.

 ## 🗂️ Test Structure